I am on a mission.

 - ½ c. olive oil

 - Make the quinoa: In a large pot, cook the quinoa according to the package instructions.
-When it's finished, spread it out evenly onto a baking sheet.
+When it's finished, spread out onto a rimmed baking sheet.
 Cool to room temperature.
 You can even pop it in the fridge if you're impatient!

 - Make the vinaigrette: In a blender (or food processor), blitz the first 6 vinaigrette ingredients.
 Slowly stream in the olive oil to emulsify.
 Taste the dressing and adjust seasoning with salt, pepper and extra curry powder is desired.
 Set aside.